Turners Cider is a family business based in the village of Marden, in the Weald of Kent.

 Much of our fruit is grown organically.
 All of it brings a different characteristic.

 We select each type of apple for its flavour.
-That’s why we use so many traditional varieties like Cox, Worcester Pearmain, Bramley and Egremont Russet, along with more modern ones like Early Windsor and Gala.
+That’s why we use so many traditional varieties like Cox, Worcester, Bramley and Russet, along with more modern ones like Early Windsor and Gala.

 The apples are picked from the tree when they’re at their peak in the Autumn.
 We press and ferment the different apple varieties separately over the Winter months, creating a range of base ciders.